jamiej1212/vsColorTheme/README.md

 # rb-color-theme README

-# Just a desaturated-color theme
+Just a color-theme for VS code